P2P-Develop/PeyangSuperbAntiCheat/docs/BUNGEE-en.md

 ## Installation

-1.Install PSAC on all servers and BungeeCord.
+1. Install PSAC on all servers and BungeeCord.

     Binary releases is [here](https://github.com/P2P-Develop/PeyangSuperbAntiCheat/releases).

-2._Optional_: Change the configuration of each server.
+2.  _Optional_: Change the configuration of each server.
 Be careful when changing the configuration!

 ## Precautions